-Today, the Langmeil Winery is known for making award-winning premium wines all over the world.
-The estate was resurrected in 1996 and now offers a host of wonderful experiences including the famous Freedom Experience.
+Today, the Langmeil Winery is known across the globe for making award-winning premium wines.
+The estate was resurrected in 1996 and now offers a host of wonderful experiences, including the famous Freedom Experience.
 The Freedom Cellar is an underground cellar where you can taste Langmeil’s most rare and sought-after wines.
 It also includes a guided historical tour of the 1842 Langmeil property and a visit to the Freedom 1843 vineyard.
 The Freedom Experience is a stop off on the Premium Boutique Wine Tour of the Barossa Valley.

 A family-owned property, Pindarie Winery features a 100-acre vineyard, a 750-acre farm, and a multiple tourism award-winning cellar door which is why Wine Regions has awarded it one of the best wineries in the Barossa Valley!